flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ![The Gateway3DS package [@anti_piracy-gateway_review].](homebrew/gateway3ds.jpg){.tab-float}

-Ignoring teasers of '3DS Flascards' that never appeared [@anti_piracy-crown3ds]. **Gateway3DS** can be considered the first 3DS Flashcard to reach the stores.
-The instructions were not as simple as DS Flashcards, however.
+Ignoring teasers of '3DS Flashcards' that never appeared [@anti_piracy-crown3ds]. **Gateway3DS** can be considered the first 3DS Flashcard to reach the stores.
+The instructions were not as simple as DS counterparts, however.
 You can sense this by looking at the contents of the box:

 - A whitelisted **DS Flashcard** (known as _Blue Gateway_) whose only purpose is to run a Nintendo DS ROM crafted by Gateway.
 As part of the 'installation' process, users were first required to run this 'game' and follow the instructions.
 - A **Launcher.dat** to be placed in the 3DS' SD card.